mshahbazi72/cGANTransfer/README.md

 </ul>
 Make sure to understand the configuraion used in the scripts and their default values, by reading their descriptions in "utils.py"

 ### 3.3.
-Training Phases<a name="params"></a>
+Training Stages<a name="stage"></a>
-The training is assumed to start from a pre-trained network, and can be done in two phases.
+The training is assumed to start from a pre-trained network, and can be done in two stages.

 In the first stage (BN) , only the batch normalization (BN) parameters of the target classes are learned using transfering knowledge from pre-trained classes (see the paper for details).
 To train in this mode, set the value flag "--stage" to "BN" in the training script.

-After the first stage, an extra fine-tuning stage is also possible, in which the whole network (including the obtained BN prameters of the target data) is fine-tuned on target dataset.
+In addition to the first stage, an extra fine-tuning stage is also possible, in which the whole network (including the obtained BN prameters of the target data) is fine-tuned on target dataset.
 To enable fine-tuning, do the following steps:
 <ul>
     <li>Set the value flag "--stage" to "FT" in the training script</li>
     <li>Use the value flag "--resume" in the training script</li>